Course Availability: Part Time

 The course works with human developmental laws and the health-bringing potential of the human individuality with its capacity to overcome the most serious human crises.
 It takes the view that individual healing is essential for social healing.

 The interactive seminars will include lectures, group tutorials, discussions and workshop exercises developed for training in anthroposophic psychotherapy, as described in A Psychology of Human Dignity by Ad Dekkers.
 Each seminar will also incorporate three student presentations of a case over an evening session, continuing overnight and concluding at the beginning of the following morning based on a unique community methodology developed by Ad and Henriette Dekkers to enable participants to identify with clients’ suffering and their experience of difficult and complex psychological problems.
 The interim seminars will enable participants to link their learning with their ongoing clinical practice.

-This course is for students who have already completed a basic training in psychotherapy, counselling, clinical psychology, counselling psychology or doctors who have experience of working with psychological problems and are working in clinical practice.
+The course in Anthroposophic Psychotherapy, Psychopathology and Psychosomatics for adults is for students who have already completed a basic training in psychotherapy, counselling, clinical psychology, counselling psychology or doctors who have experience of working with psychological problems and are working in clinical practice.
 Applicants should either be registered with the UKCP, the HCPC or the BMC (or accredited with the BACP in the case of counsellors) or qualified and working towards registration or accreditation, or the equivalent in other countries.
 The course is only open to qualified and practising psychological therapists from the disciplines above.